jacobpalm/costa/develop/index.md

 ### Modifying an Object

 As underlined earlier, you cannot by default modify objects directly - nor should you ever try to do so.
-Instead, the Costa UI library provides a variety of procedures for this purpose.
-Once you have created an object, use the handle you got from Create_Object to call these procedures and modify the properties of the object, or to retrieve certain properties.
+Instead, the Costa UI Library provides a variety of procedures for this purpose.
+Once you have created an object, use the handle you got from `Create_Object` to call these procedures and modify the properties of the object, or to retrieve certain properties.

 See the table in the *Object Properties* section for an overview of properties, and which procedures can be used to set/retrieve them.
 Full description of each procedures can be found in the *Procedure References* section.